bomquote/transistor/README.rst

         def write(self):
             """
-            Write your scraper's exported custom data attributes to the BookScraperItems class.
+            Write your scraper's exported custom data attributes to the BookItems class.
 Call super() to also capture attributes built-in from the Base ItemLoader class.

             Last, ensure you assign the attributes from `self.items` to